IBM-Cloud/alert-notification-helloworld/README.md

 1. [Install Node.js][install_node_url]

-2. Download and install the [Cloud Foundry CLI][cloud_foundry_url] tool

-3. Clone the app to your local environment from your terminal using the following command:
+2. Clone the app to your local environment from your terminal using the following command:

   ```
   git clone https://github.com/aarchamb/alert-notification-helloworld.git
   ```

-4. cd into the app directory
+3. cd into the app directory

-5. Edit `config.js` and fill in your Alert Notification username and password:
+4. Edit `config.js` and fill in your Alert Notification username and password:

   ```
   var defaults = {